aerospike/aerospike-client-python/doc/client.rst

         Calculate the digest of a particular key.
 See: :ref:`aerospike_key_tuple`.

-        :param str ns: the namespace in the aerospike database.
+        :param str ns: the namespace in the aerospike cluster.
         :param str set: the set name.
         :param key: the primary key identifier of the record within the set.
         :type key: str or int